dpercy/racket-mode/Reference.md

 ### racket-run
 <kbd>&lt;f5&gt;</kbd> or <kbd>C-c C-k</kbd>

-Save and evaluate the buffer in REPL, like DrRacket's Run.
+Save and evaluate the buffer in REPL, much like DrRacket's Run.

-When you run again, the files is evaluated from scratch -- the custodian releases resources like threads and the evaluation environment is reset to the contents of the file.
+When you run again, the file is evaluated from scratch -- the custodian releases resources like threads and the evaluation environment is reset to the contents of the file.
 In other words, like DrRacket, this provides the predictability of a "static"